JulianKarlBauer/git_basics_slides/main.md

 Julian Karl Bauer

 <!--
-Thank you for introduction
+Thank you for the kind introduction and thanks for inviting me.
-Thanks for inviting

-I really liked Emils presentation
+I really liked the presentation
-'...' .
+'...'
+Emil gave in the last Students Chapter.

 An important building block for all the things Emil had talked about is version control.
-This gave me motivation to kind of recycle a talk on Git basics I gave some years ago.
+This gave me motivation to kind of recycle a talk on Git basics I gave several years ago.

-Probabyl the world changed and all of you have a profound understaning of which version control is and how to use it.
+Probabyl the world changed and all of you have a profound understaning of what version control is and how to use it.
 But I was encouraged, that recaping the basics, might be a thing worth doing.
+I have a feeling that the invitation may have raised expectations that are a little too high among experienced Git users.
+Sorry in advance, my talk will be basic.

-That's why, I would like to give a very rough introduction to basic concepts of version control, focussing on Git.
+I will give a rough introduction to basic concepts of version control with Git.
+Let's start
 -->

 ---